History

 Ozren Grabarić

-4 Guitars (Zoran Dukić, Petrit Çeku, Tvrtko Sarić, Maroje Brčić)
+4 guitars (Zoran Dukić, Petrit Çeku, Tvrtko Sarić, Maroje Brčić)

 Joško Juvančić - Jupa